 Click on the envelope to receive newsletters and notice when we add new information to this page.
 After you type in your email, click submit and choose "Lafayette RCPP" from the list of available topics (under Land and Water Conservation).

-A list of organizations involved in this project, with contact information for each.
+List of organizations involved in this project, with contact information for each.